Emrullah007/stock-screen/README.md

 - [NewsAPI Terms](https://newsapi.org/terms)
 - [Yahoo Finance Terms](https://legal.yahoo.com/us/en/yahoo/terms/otos/index.html)

-## 🙏 Acknowledgments

-- OpenAI/Azure OpenAI for AI capabilities
-- NewsAPI for market news data
-- Material-UI for components
-- Chart.js for visualizations
-- yfinance for stock data

 ## ⚠️ Disclaimer

 This application is for informational purposes only.
 The AI-generated analyses and recommendations should not be considered as financial advice.
 Always consult with a qualified financial advisor before making investment decisions.